kkkicko/landing-workit/README.md

 # Landing Page for Workit

-**An optimized one-page site that was developed based on a mobile-first approach**
+**An optimized one-page site that was developed based on a mobile-first approach.**

 ## Technologies and approaches
 * HTML